ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Brief Description of Classes inside Chirp.Infrastructure

-Key elements within Chirp.Infrastructure include CheepRepository and AuthorRepository, which are concrete implementations of the Repository interfaces.
+Key elements include CheepRepository and AuthorRepository, which are concrete implementations of the Repository interfaces.
 These repositories use ChirpContext to interact with the database, managing data for authors and cheeps.
 Each repository handles specific queries related to either authors or cheeps, working with Author and Cheep models.
 However, they return only Data Transfer Objects (DTOs) to maintain separation of concerns.
-The Author and Cheep models, stored in the database, are queried from the dbsets of the dbcontext.
+The Author and Cheep models are queried from the dbsets of the dbcontext.
 The composition relationship between the Author and Cheep classes and ChirpContext ensures data integrity, as removing the context also removes the associated data models from the program.

-The Author class inherits from Identity User to streamline authentication and authorization for a Chirp author.
+To streamline authentication and authorization, a chirp author inherits from Identity User.
 There is a composite relationship between Author and Cheep, indicating that an Author can own 0 or more cheeps and that any existing cheep is owned by a unique Author.

 ### Brief Description of Classes inside Chirp&#46;Web